Internet Dangers

 • Internet safety analysts want parents to be aware, not scared.

-• Internet safety month is celebrated each June.
+• Internet Safety Month is celebrated each June.

 Effects on Youth